UT Health Austin Strong

-UT Health Austin’s Sports Medicine Clinical Director and orthopedic surgeon, Anthony Johnson, MD, FAOA, FACS, FAAOS, explains, “A tactical athlete is a person whose physical ability to do a physical performance affects their performance outcome, which typically involves a matter of life or death.
+UT Health Austin orthopedic surgeon, Anthony Johnson, MD, FAOA, FACS, FAAOS, who serves as the Sports Medicine Clinical Director for UT Health Austin’s Sports and Injury Clinic within the Musculoskeletal Institute, explains, “A tactical athlete is a person whose physical ability to do a physical performance affects their performance outcome, which typically involves a matter of life or death.
 On the military side, military members should be athletic but not all military jobs require that they be a tactical athlete.
 On the civilian side, tactical athletes would consist of first responders, such as police officers, firefighters, and emergency medical technicians.”

 As a retired colonel with 28 years of service in the United States Army, Dr. Johnson understands the lifestyle of tactical athletes in both the military and civilian settings.
 “A lot of veterans can be found in the first responder community, because there’s a cultural fit,” says Dr. Johnson.
 In fact, first responder occupations are the third most common career choices for military veterans.
 According to an analysis of U.S. Census data presented by Gregory B. Lewis and Rahul Pathak of Georgia State University, veterans make up 22% of police officers and 15% of firefighters.
 There are also programs in place, such as Vets to Cops and Troops to Firefighters, to aid in this transition.